-This time can also be a very challenging age if you allow it to be; but, understanding why your child may act the way they are is the first step to you and their success.
+This time can also be a very challenging age if you allow it ; but, understanding why your child may act the way they are is the first step to you and their success.
 You can navigate through this with Nanabanana’s help!

-Where there are understanding and knowledge, there’s a better insight into how to deal with whatever your toddler may throw your way.
+Where there is understanding and knowledge, there’s a better insight into how to deal with whatever your toddler may throw your way.

-I previously addressed the issue of not allowing your toddler to pick out their own clothes until they reach around five.
-This will avoid many clashes and tantrums that I personally have seen happen over the years.
+I before addressed the issue of not allowing your toddler to pick out their own clothes until they reach around five.
+This will avoid many clashes and tantrums that I have seen happen over the years.

 However, make sure they understand that it’s Mommy/Daddy’s responsibility to choose their clothes for them.
 They can help make small choices like a choosing between two shirts that you’re okay with them wearing.